 The Company's operations to date have been primarily financed by issuing common shares and convertible debentures.
 The continuing operations of the Company are dependent upon its ability to raise adequate financing and to commence profitable operations in the future.
 The Company completed a convertible debenture financing for gross proceeds of over \$2 million on January 25, 2024, an equity financing for gross proceeds of over \$2.4 million on April 12, 2024, and the first tranche of its equity financing on November 29, 2024, with gross proceeds of \$1.7 million.
 In the first quarter of 2025 the Company closed its final tranche equity financing for gross proceeds of \$348,460 on February 5, 2025.
-The Company will need to continue to raise money through equity and debt financing to fund the growth and operations of the business.
+Subsequent to quarter end, on August 7, 2025, the Company closed a private placement for aggregate proceeds of \$3,237,000, in addition on August 5, 2025, the Company settled \$1,500,000 of indebtedness and a conversion of \$1,405,000 in principal amount of outstanding convertible debentures.